a woman with her arm stretched out the window of her SUV driving along the coast

 Work with your recruiter and your compliance team to find the best arrangement.

-A border folder is a clean, presentable folder containing all required documentation to obtain a TN Visa at the U.S. land border.
+A border folder contains all required documentation to obtain a TN Visa at the U.S. land border.
 This folder should contain:

 • Your valid passport